r4mos/youtube-dl-simple-server/README.md

 To autostart, make a shortcut in "StartUp" (in your start menu) with the following path:

 	%APPDATA%\ydlss\hstart.exe /NOCONSOLE "%APPDATA%\ydlss\youtube-dl-simple-server.bat"

+To uninstall, delete the following folder:

+    %APPDATA%\ydlss\

+If you don't know where is %APPDATA%, visit this [link](https://www.youtube.com/watch?v=iUqsvpWn9bY)

 ## CHROME-CHROMIUM PLUGIN
 Go to [webstore](https://chrome.google.com/webstore/detail/youtube-dl-simple-server/kpfoekjfnlmomdeipjojapkhhpbgmmoc/) and install